On quasi-polynomials counting planar tight maps: Bijective proofs in the bipartite and quasi-bipartite cases

 By iterating the decomposition of this corollary, i.e.\ inductively replacing each non-empty elementary slice in the above decomposition by a lattice path with some marked up steps, and an ordered family of as many elementary slices, we obtain a plane tree (where the plane order is induced by the order of the up steps to which the slices are connected).
 See Figure \ref{fig:cactus-9} for an illustration.
 For integers $m_1,\ldots,m_n$ not all equal to $0$, let $\mathcal{T}(m_1,\ldots,m_n)$ be the family of pairs $(\mathbf{t},(L_i)_{1\leq i\leq n})$ where: \begin{itemize} \item $\mathbf{t}$ is a rooted plane tree with vertices labeled by $\{1,2,\ldots,n\}$, and, denoting by $k_i$ the number of children of the vertex labeled $i$ in $\mathbf{t}$, \item if $m_i>0$ then $L_i$ is a lattice path from $(0,0)$ to $(2m_i-1,1)$ with $k_i$ marked up steps, such that all up steps immediately following a down step are marked, \item if $m_i=0$ then $L_i$ is the trivial path $\{(0,0)\}$, in which case necessarily $k_i=0$. \end{itemize}

-\begin{cor} For every choice of non-negative integers $m_1,\ldots,m_n$ not all equal to $0$, the iterated slice decomposition yields a one-to-one correspondence between pointed rooted planar tight maps with $n$ labeled boundaries of respective lengths $2m_1,\ldots,2m_n$, and the set $\mathcal{T}(m_1,\ldots,m_n)$. \end{cor}
+\begin{corollary} For any non-negative integers $m_1,\ldots,m_n$ not all equal to $0$, the iterated slice decomposition yields a one-to-one correspondence between pointed rooted planar tight maps with $n$ labeled boundaries of respective lengths $2m_1,\ldots,2m_n$, and the set $\mathcal{T}(m_1,\ldots,m_n)$. \end{corollary}

-We are now in position to prove Proposition \ref{eq:pointedrooted}.
-Note that the number of lattice paths of length $2m-1$ from $0$ to $1$ that has exactly $k$ marked up steps, including all up steps immediatly following down steps, is precisely the number $q_k(m)$.
+We are now in position to prove Proposition \ref{prop:pointedrooted}.
+Note that the number of lattice paths of length $2m-1$ from $0$ to $1$ that has exactly $k$ marked up steps, including all up steps immediately following down steps, is precisely the number $q_k(m)$.
 Indeed, they are exactly counted by the words discussed in Section \ref{sec:oneface}, with $m-1$ letters $U$, $m-k$ letters $D_\bullet$ and $k$ letters $D_\circ$, with forbidden subword $UD_\bullet$ (up to flipping upside down the lattice paths to better match the interpretation of the letters $U,D$).
 In fact, this even holds for $m=k=0$ since in this case $q_k(0)=\delta_{k0}$, so we interpret $q_0(0)$ combinatorially as counting the unique marked empty slice.

 We now proceed to enumerating the elements of the set $\mathcal{T}(m_1,\ldots,m_n)$.
 By~\cite[Section 5, Equation~(18)]{Bernardi2014}, for a given $n$-uple $(k_1,\ldots,k_n)$ of non-negative integers, if $k_1+\cdots+k_n=n-1$ then there are exactly $(n-1)!$ rooted labeled plane trees on the vertex set $\{1,2,\ldots,n\}$ such that vertex $i$ has $k_i$ children for all $i=1,\ldots,n$, and there are no such tree otherwise.
 For any such tree $\mathbf{t}$, there are $\prod_{i=1}^nq_{k_i}(m_i)$ possible choices of marked lattice paths $L_i,1\leq i\leq n$ such that $(\mathbf{t},(L_i)_{1\leq i\leq n})$ belongs to $\mathcal{T}(m_1,\ldots,m_n)$.
 This finally explains the wanted formula